 - Remains the blue (sometimes blue/white) wire at the ignition coil.
-This is the kill (cut-off) wire.
+This is the kill (cut-off) wire. - Connected to ground it will stop ignition!

 Note:

 - Should you experience ignition failures, disconnect as a first measure this blue wire.
 In many cases that will permit you to get mobile again